omachala/aws-cdk-iot-stack/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Note

+After deploy you can check the Amplify Environment Variables (via AWS web console).
+These can be used to connect your frontend app and so consume MQTT via websockets.

 ## Useful commands

 - `npm run build` compile typescript to js